 More about the educational opportunities provided by our fellowship program:

-- To date, 1,400 physicians from 60 countries have served as Kleinert Fellows.
+• To date, over 1,400 physicians from 60 countries have served as Kleinert Fellows.

 The educational experience of CMKI fellows consists of daily didactic conferences and lectures as well as clinical experience–in the office, the emergency room, and the operating room–where fellows may assist with or perform, under direct supervision, approximately 6,000 procedures.
 Fellows rotate with faculty physicians, who have different backgrounds and areas of clinical focus.
 This exposes fellows to a variety of interdisciplinary approaches to upper limb problems.